Shreyder93/openneuro_preproc/README.md

 ├── code
 │   └── openneuro_preproc        # a clone of this repo
 ├── containers
-│   └── fmriprep-20.2.7.simg     # the singularity image used to run fmriprep
+│   └── fmriprep-20.2.7.simg     # the singularity image used to run fmriprep (need to run steps below to get this first!)
 ├── ${OPENNEURO_DSID}            # folder for the dataset
 │   ├── bids                     # the bids data is the data downloaded from openneuro │   ├── derived                  # holds derivatives derived from the bids data